 - ensure worker wellbeing across the food chain;

-Priority will be given to projects that benefit socially disadvantaged communities and/or socially disadvantaged farmers and ranchers.
+Priority will be given to projects that benefit socially disadvantaged communities and/or socially disadvantaged farmers, ranchers, and land stewards.
+We strongly encourage projects that are led by individuals and/or community-based organizations from these groups.
 A map of disadvantaged communities in California can be found at https://oehha.ca.gov/calenviroscreen/sb535.
 A “socially disadvantaged group” means a group whose members have been subjected to racial, ethnic, or gender discrimination.
-These groups include the following: African Americans, American Indians, Alaskan Natives, Hispanics, Asian Americans, Native Hawaiians and Pacific Islanders, Female farmers and ranchers of color (2020 Report to the California Legislature on the Farmer Equity Act).
+These groups include the following: African Americans, American Indians, Alaskan Natives, Hispanics, Asian Americans, Native Hawaiians and Pacific Islanders, Female farmers and ranchers (2020 Report to the California Legislature on the Farmer Equity Act).

 Who May Apply